BAXENdev/BAXENdev.github.io/_posts/2023-01-26-setting-up-angular-electron.md

 ```
 ### Main.js

 In your project root, create a file called `main.js`.
-Copy this code into your file:
+Copy this code into your file, and then change the path on line 9 to your project name where asked:

 ```javascript
 const { app, BrowserWindow } = require('electron')